 - In 2018, we participated in a World Oceans Day clean up event with Keep Tampa Bay Beautiful.
 Volunteers removed litter and debris from the Hillsborough River.
 We also donated GarboGrabbers to help people pick up litter during the cleanup.

-- Since 2009, Nestlé Waters has participated in the annual Hillsborough River & Coastal Cleanup.
+- Since 2009, we have participated in the annual Hillsborough River & Coastal Cleanup.
 For this event we work with other organizations to help collect data to identify the number and type of littered items, the overall tonnage removed from each site, and the amount of recyclable materials diverted.
 As part of the International Coastal Cleanup, the data collected is shared with the Ocean Conservancy, Keep America Beautiful, as well as local officials.

 - Since 2011, we have sponsored the Great Suwannee River Basin Cleanup along with NGO Current Problems, Inc. In addition to the $1,500 annual donation, we organized a team every year from 2010 to 2018 to help clean up three to five miles of the Withlacoochee River.

 - We provide an annual donation of $1,000 to Keep Pasco Beautiful for its Great American Cleanup Event.

 - Since 2004, we have donated $2,000 a year to the University of Florida Institute of Food and Agricultural Sciences (UF IFAS) who are co-partners with us for the Hillsborough Trash Free Waters Partnership and the Suwannee River Partnership.